Building Voice Agents

 const refundSupervisor = tool< typeof refundSupervisorParameters, RealtimeContextData>({ name: 'escalateToRefundSupervisor', description: 'Escalate a refund request to the refund supervisor', parameters: refundSupervisorParameters, execute: async ({ request }, details) => { // This will execute on the server return handleRefundRequest(request, details?.context?.history ?? []); },});

 const agent = new RealtimeAgent({ name: 'Customer Support', instructions: 'You are a customer support agent.
-If you receive any requests for refunds, you need to delegate to your supervisor.', tools: [refundSupervisor],});The code below will then be executed on the server.
-In this example through a server actions in Next.js.
+If you receive any requests for refunds, you need to delegate to your supervisor.', tools: [refundSupervisor],});The code below then runs on the server, in this example via a Next.js Server Action.

 // This runs on the serverimport 'server-only';